 Serving a crowd at a cocktail party can take a lot of time.
 Even if you have a dedicated bartender, people will still have to wait their turn for a cocktail.
 Large-batch cocktail recipes are an excellent solution to that problem.

 One of our favorite classic cocktails to make in advance for a large crowd is mojitos.
 They are light, refreshing, easy to adjust to different lifestyles, and work well with a lot of different flavor additions.

 Our collection of large batch mojito recipes includes flavor variations, with and without using simple syrup, low-sugar options, and mocktail or virgin versions, too!

-- Mojito Pitcher Recipes Without Simple Syrup
+- 5. Mojito Pitcher Recipe

 - 8. Pitcher Strawberry Mojitos

 - 11. Fresh Watermelon Mojitos

 - 18. Pomegranate Mojito Punch

 - What is the best rum for mojitos?

 - How many shots of alcohol are in a mojito?